Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Particle scattering and transport

-Equation~(\ref{eq:Giacalone_Eq1.28}) gives an exponential decay of particles from the source ($r=R$) inward, into the the Solar System (where $r<R$).
+\figindex{../krupp/art/Krupp_HelioIV_EnergySpectra.eps} It is convenient to rewrite Eq.~(\ref{eq:Giacalone_Eq1.26}) in the following form: Generally this equation is not easy to solve, but if we assume that the last term on the left (describing the energy change of diffusing particles) is negligible, the resulting equation is readily solved to yield Equation~(\ref{eq:Giacalone_Eq1.28}) gives an exponential decay of particles from the source ($r=R$) inward, into the the Solar System (where $r<R$).
 Moreover, it is reasonable to expect the diffusion coefficient to increase with momentum $p$ so that higher-energy particles have a larger diffusion coefficient than lower-energy particles.
 Thus, higher-energy particles have a longer exponential-decay length, or diffusive skin depth, than do lower energy ones.
 Thus, they more easily reach the inner heliosphere than lower-energy cosmic rays.
 This leads to a turnover in the spectrum that is due to modulation.
 This is in qualitative agreement with the observed cosmic-ray spectrum at Earth as shown in Fig.~\ref{fig:jok2}.''

-The GCR intensity at a given orbital distance from the Sun is not a constant but varies with the solar cycle.
-[H-II:9.5.4] ``Shown in Fig.~\ref{Giacalone_Fig13} is the daily count of neutrons produced by the impact of cosmic rays on the upper atmosphere, from ground-based neutron monitors.
+The GCR intensity at a given orbital distance from the Sun is not a constant but varies with the solar cycle. \ors[II:9.5.4] ``Shown in Fig.~\ref{Giacalone_Fig13} is the daily count of neutrons produced by the impact of cosmic rays on the upper atmosphere, from ground-based neutron monitors.
 This is an indirect measure of the cosmic-ray flux in near-Earth orbit.
-The time-intensity profile shows a clear 11-year\indexit{cosmic rays| 11-year cycle} cycle that is coincident with the sunspot-number cycle.
+The time-intensity profile shows a clear 11-year\indexit{cosmic ray!11-year cycle} cycle that is coincident with the sunspot-number cycle.
 During periods of high solar activity, sunspot maximum, the cosmic-ray flux is low, and during periods of low solar activity, or solar minimum, the cosmic-ray flux is high.
-In addition to this, there is also 22-year\indexit{cosmic rays| 22-year cycle} cycle present (the alternating 'leveled' {\em vs.}\ 'rounded' cosmic-ray flux), which, as we discuss below, is related to the drift motions of cosmic rays.
+In addition to this, there is also 22-year\indexit{cosmic ray!22-year cycle} cycle present (the alternating 'leveled' {\em vs.}\ 'rounded' cosmic-ray flux), which, as we discuss below, is related to the drift motions of cosmic rays.